 The macrohistory of Egypt is complemented by the microhistories of specific institutions and processes that constitute separate sections in this handbook.
-The chapters revolve around political economy: it is shaped by the people and their abilities, political and legal institutions, organization of the economy, natural and built environments and culture and communication.
-Politics have been overwhelmingly authoritarian and coercive since the military seized power in 1952, consequently the contributions address both the causes and consequences of unbalanced civil–military relations, military rule and persisting authoritarianism in the political society.
+The chapters revolve around political economy: it is shaped by the people and their abilities, political and legal institutions, organization of the economy, natural and built environments, and culture and communication.
+Politics has been overwhelmingly authoritarian and coercive since the military seized power in 1952; consequently, the contributions address both the causes and consequences of unbalanced civil–military relations, military rule, and persisting authoritarianism in the political society.

-This multidisciplinary handbook serves a dual purpose introducing readers to Egypt’s history and contemporary political economy and it serves as a comprehensive key resource for postgraduate students and academics interested in modern Egypt.
+This multidisciplinary handbook serves a dual purpose of introducing readers to Egypt’s history and contemporary political economy and as a comprehensive key resource for postgraduate students and academics interested in modern Egypt.

 Table of Contents

-1. Genesis of Coup-Proofing in Egypt: Civil-Military Relations Under King Faruq and Beyond
+6 Genesis of coup-proofing in Egypt: Civil–military relations under King Faruq and beyond

 Hicham Bou Nassif

 7 The fingers of the "invisible hand": Egypt’s government institutions

 8 Islamism in Egypt